Today, we will deal with Kernel Panic upload mode error that arises when you reboot your Android phone or after performing a factory reset.

 - Select the stock ROM with (.MD5 file extension) you downloaded from Sammobile.

-- Make sure Only Auto Reboot and F. Reset Time is checked in the options.
+- Make sure Only Auto Reboot and F. Reset Time are checked in the options.
 Like in the screenshot below.

 That’s it.
 Click on Start and wait for 10 minutes.
 Now ODIN will flash Stock ROM on your Galaxy phone.
 Your phone will reboot on its own after the flashing.